carmonabernaldiego/back-project-nestjs-rabbitmq/README.md

-# Backend - Microservices with NestJS
+# Backend - Microservices with NestJS & RabbitMQ